CS-1-Honors-TEALS/lab1.04/FormatTest.md

 # Introduction
-This are the initial custom UI for Chevron's Azure AD B2C pilot implementation.
+This are the initial custom UI for Azure AD B2C pilot implementation.
 The deployment was completed April 28, 2020.

 # Getting Started
 The web app is built and compiled using .NET Core template with .NET 3.1 as target framework.